openebs/website/docs/main/Solutioning/openebs-on-kubernetes-platforms/gke.md

 ## Configuration

-- See [here](../rs-configuration.md#create-replicated-pv-mayastor-storageclasss) for instructions regarding StorageClass creation.
+- See the [Replicated PV Mayastor Configuration documentation](../rs-configuration.md#create-replicated-pv-mayastor-storageclasss) for instructions regarding StorageClass creation.

-- See [here](../rs-deployment.md) for instructions regarding PVC creation and deploying an application.
+- See [Deploy an Application documentation](../rs-deployment.md) for instructions regarding PVC creation and deploying an application.

 ## Node Failure Scenario